-The Package Manager can load a package from a tarball file.
+The Package Manager can load a package from a tarball file stored locally.
 This is for advanced scenarios where you break your package publishing workflow into parts and your users can use the intermediate product of one of those parts.

 For example, if you have set up continuous integration (CI) on your custom package repository, you can use the npm pack or Unity Package Manager’s Pack API to create a Gzip tarball file from a package folder.
 In that case, you likely want to test the tarball file before you publish it to a custom registry.

 To load a package from a local tarball file:

 Click the add button in the status bar.

 Select Add package from tarball from the add menu to bring up a file browser.